 Dementia can be an emotional journey and moving into full-time care may be a difficult decision for the resident and their family.
 You must be absolutely confident that the care home you choose has the right facilities, skills and approach to support people whose lives are changed by dementia.

 Hallmark Care Homes is a member of the Dementia Action Alliance, is signed up to the national Dementia Pledge and is actively involved in research projects to improve standards of dementia care.
-Our specially trained dementia care team receive ongoing training to make sure they have the communication and observational skills vital for optimum care.
+Throughout 2018 we have pledged to raise £50,000 for Alzheimer’s Reseach UK to help the charity fund essential research into the disease, a cause we are very passionate about.

 Our Dementia Care